Flexible inference for animal learning rules using neural networks: Application to mouse learning data

 For real data, we used the publicly available International Brain Laboratory (IBL) dataset~\cite{international2020standardized}, following the same preprocessing as in~\cite{ashwood2020inferring}.
 We first fit the learning rule on a pool of training animals.
 We then took the stimulus and choice sequence from a held-out test animal and applied the fitted DNNGLM or RNNGLM to predict the evolution of its stimulus and bias weights.
 We compared the predicted weight trajectories to those inferred by PsyTrack~\cite{roy2018efficient}, a learning-agnostic and reliable method for tracking psychometric weights from behavior, and observed close agreement (Fig.~\ref{fig:main_ibl}A).
 Furthermore, using the predicted weights to compute the choice log-likelihood on held-out animals, both DNNGLM and RNNGLM outperformed REINFORCE-based models (Fig.~\ref{fig:main_ibl}B and Table~\ref{tab:heldout-LL-results}).
 We also assessed temporal generalization on future held-out data and observed similar trends (Supp.~\ref{tab:future_LL}).
 Notably, RNNGLM also outperformed history-augmented DNNGLM, in which previous-trial information was added as an additional regressor to the GLM.

 Moreover, our methods revealed empirical features of mouse learning that deviate from classical learning rules (Fig.~\ref{fig:main_ibl2}A).
-These include the presence of a ``negative baseline,'' where weight updates following incorrect trials actually \textit{decreased} task accuracy --- even though a positive update would aid learning in this particular task.
+These include the presence of a ``negative baseline'' (coined in~\cite{geadah2025inferring} but also observed in our flexible framework), where weight updates following incorrect trials actually \textit{decreased} task accuracy --- even though a positive update would aid learning in this particular task.
 We also observed asymmetries in update magnitude based on decision correctness, with distinct updates following correct (solid lines) versus incorrect (dashed lines) choices, as well as asymmetries across stimulus sides (i.e., different update functions for left vs.\ right choices).
 Notably, such side asymmetries have also been reported in prior work~\cite{liebana2023striatal}.

 In addition, the fitted RNNGLM --- achieving the best held-out log-likelihood --- showed higher updates following sequences of rewarded trials (Fig.~\ref{fig:main_ibl2}B), suggesting sensitivity to reward history spanning multiple trials (see also Supp.~Fig.~\ref{fig:supp_mixed_rates}B).
 Together, these findings highlight the framework’s ability to improve predictive accuracy while uncovering mechanistic insights into animal learning.